Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 The counselors laughed lightly, waiting for the rest of the story.

-“Well, tell us what he said!” one of the new counselors demanded.
+“Why?” one of the new counselors asked, impatient.

 Wild laughter echoed down the halls, where a sole figure slowly padded down the center of a dark stretch of carpet.